khush157/Customer-Churn-Prediction/README.md

 In this full end-to-end project, we’ll predict customer churn using real-world bank data and explore how data-driven insights can help businesses retain their valuable customers.

 # Objectives
-How to preprocess and clean structured data
+- How to preprocess and clean structured data.
-Perform in-depth Exploratory Data Analysis (EDA) to find patterns Engineer meaningful features like Balance, Tenure, and Product Usage Build and compare ML models — Logistic Regression, Random Forest, XGBoost Evaluate performance using Accuracy, Precision, Recall, F1-Score, and ROC-AUC Visualize churn trends and customer behavior using Seaborn & Matplotlib Understand how businesses can use churn prediction for customer retention strategies
+- Perform in-depth Exploratory Data Analysis (EDA) to find patterns
+- Engineer meaningful features like Balance, Tenure, and Product Usage
+- Build and compare ML models — Logistic Regression, Random Forest, XGBoost
+- Evaluate performance using Accuracy, Precision, Recall, F1-Score, and ROC-AUC
+- Visualize churn trends and customer behavior using Seaborn & Matplotlib
+- Understand how businesses can use churn prediction for customer retention strategies

 # Tools & Libraries Used: